Find Affordable College Courses

 Orange, CA

-Chapman University did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #25 on the list.
-Chapman is a medium-sized private not-for-profit school located in the midsize city of Orange.
+Chapman University landed the #25 spot in the 2023 rankings for the most popular bachelor’s degree film, video and photographic arts programs.
+Chapman is a moderately-sized private not-for-profit school located in the city of Orange.

 Women make up 58% of the film majors at the school.